 WhyHow UX matters

-First of all, let’s have a look at the market.
+First, let’s take a look at the market.

 Whether we talk about web or mobile apps, the market is growing, it’s really competitive, and in many areas, I would say, saturated.
 The completely new ecosystem of mobile apps, formed in the past few years, is now one of the biggest industries on this planet.
 New mobile apps are coming out every day, probably even every hour.
 But people don’t suddenly use more apps.